 23 May Snappy Talks Home Energy Checkup with AJC

 Snappy was lucky enough to team up with the Atlanta Journal Constitution (ajc.com) to showcase the importance and effectiveness of Snappy’s home performance energy checkups.
-Snappy’s general manager, Adam Bunyard, sat down to answer five questions about energy checkups (sometimes call energy audits) including why a homeowner should have an energy checkup, why homes lose energy and other informative questions.
+Snappy’s owner, Adam Bunyard, sat down to answer five questions about energy checkups (sometimes call energy audits) including why a homeowner should have an energy checkup, why homes lose energy and other informative questions.

 1. Why should a recent homebuyer have an energy audit?

 2. What areas typically consume the most energy?

 Your average homeowner typically thinks their windows are the biggest issue with high energy bills.
 In reality we find that sometimes those are very low.
 One of the biggest things you can do is the air sealing and insulation of the home.
 You’re actually losing your conditioned air that’s created through your heating and air systems through holes in the house (such as in the attic).
 It requires your heating and air systems to work twice as hard.
 The first thing you want to do is air seal the home.
 Other issues are older appliances like washing machines and refrigerators.